IIIF/api/source/presentation/4.0/model.md

 ### action
 {: #action}

-The `action` property is used on Specific Resources that are in the `body` array of activating annotations (Annotations with the  "activating" motivation).
+The `action` property is used on Specific Resources that are in the `body` array of activating annotations (Annotations with the  `activating` motivation).
 The values of the property are named actions which the client is being instructed to carry out upon the `source` of the Specific Resource.
 The list of possible values and their corresponding effects is given in the table below.
 Clients _MUST_ process the Specific Resources in the order given in the Annotation, and _MUST_ process the actions in the order given in the array.
 The client _MUST_ perform all of the actions on the respective resources, and if it cannot, then it _MUST NOT_ perform any of them.
 The set of actions within an Annotation is, thus, treated as an atomic transaction.
 If the activating annotation that is currently being processed is disabled as part of the processing, the client _MUST NOT_ stop processing the ordered list when this occurs but keep processing until the end of the current Annotation's set of actions.
 Each activating Annotation is processed completely before moving to another activating Annotation's actions, even if an action causes another activating Annotation's actions to be triggered.
 Instead, the activating Annotations are queued up in order that they are triggered, and when the client finishes one such annotation it can begin to process the next, and so on.

 The possible values of `action` are: